kevinpalis/gobii-hdf5/production/Readme.md

 # Dumping a dataset

 `bin/dumpdataset` outputs the specified HDF5 file to the specified output file as a tab-delimited line for each sample.
-The first argument is the datatype, either "Phased" or "IUPAC".
+The first argument is the orientation desired for the output, "samples-fast" or "markers-fast".

 # Using the "fetch" programs